 The human rights organization Clooney Foundation for Justice has published a report on the trial of Belarusian political prisoner Viktar Babaryka, Lukashenko’s main opponent before the 2020 presidential election.
-Representatives of the foundation listed a number of serious legal violations based on the results of direct monitoring in the courtroom.
+The foundation representatives listed a number of serious legal violations based on the results of direct monitoring in the courtroom.

 In particular, Babaryka was repeatedly denied access to a lawyer.
 His defenders were subjected to disciplinary sanctions and pressure.
-The indictment did not state how Babaryka specifically participated in the incriminated acts.
+The indictment did not state how exactly Babaryka participated in the incriminated acts.
 The presumption of innocence was violated at all stages of the trial.
-In addition, the court refused to hear several defense witnesses.
-Based on their observations, representatives of the human rights foundation founded by actor George Clooney concluded that the outcome of the trial was predetermined.
+In addition, the court refused to hear the testimonies of several defense witnesses.
+Based on their observations, representatives of the human rights foundation, established by actor George Clooney, concluded that the trial’s outcome had been predetermined.

-Viktar Babaryka was arrested on 18 June 2020, while he was on his way to hand over more than 400,000 signatures collected for nominating him as a presidential candidate.
-More than a year later, the Supreme Court sentenced Babaryka to 14 years in a penal colony, and also that he pay the equivalent of more than 16 million euros “in compensation”.
-He was convicted on economic charges – money laundering and bribery.
+Viktar Babaryka was detained on 18 June 2020 while he was on his way to hand over more than 400,000 signatures nominating him as a presidential candidate.
+More than a year later, the Supreme Court sentenced Babaryka to 14 years in a penal colony and a fine of 16 million euros.
+He was convicted on economic charges of money laundering and bribery.
 He pleaded not guilty and refused to testify.
 Amnesty International recognized Viktar Babaryka as a prisoner of conscience.